-Note: Since no credit is allowed for taxes paid to sanctioned countries, you would generally complete Form 1116 for this category only through line 16.
+Since no credit is allowed for taxes paid to sanctioned countries, you would generally complete Form 1116 for this category i.

-i.
 Certain Income Re-sourced by Treaty

 If a sourcing rule in an applicable income tax treaty treats any of the specific types of income described below as foreign source, and you elect to apply the treaty, the income will be treated as foreign source.